 The reality is an air-conditioning service is only very occasionally required in very old cars, or if your air-conditioner stops blowing air.
 If you’re recommended an air-conditioning service, ask your mechanic to check the air-conditioning filter first as a blocked cabin filter can cause a reduction of air.
 Cabin filter replacements are normally only required every 30,000 to 40,000kms, though this will decrease if you frequently park under trees, or drive behind trucks and consume their exhaust fumes.

-The verdict: Rarely required.
+The verdict: Rarely required, a non-essential car service cost.
 Instead ensure your cabin filter is replaced as per your logbook (typically every 30,000 to 40,000kms).

 ON-CAR INJECTION SERVICE